 “The kids want nothing more than to meet a superhero,” says Pierle.
 “There is nothing better than a kid getting excited about meeting Spider-Man.”

-This article appeared in the Fall 2016 issue of the Indiana University Alumni Magazine.
+Jake Pierle and his costumes appeared in the Original section of the Fall 2016 issue of the IU Alumni Magazine.